znbm/fifthtouralpha/README.md

 lit tau = 2 * math.pi
 ```
-Once a file has been imported, subsequent imports are silently ignored.
+Once a file has been imported, subsequent imports are with the same name are silently ignored.
-To enable them, use `_` or a different identifier.
+To preserve them, use `_` or a different identifier.

 ## Builtins